jedlimlx/Quantum-Hydrodynamics/docs/double_slit.md

 Before we dive deeper into the phenomenon, I must clarify what "slits" mean in the context of waves and walking droplets.

-As discussed in *insert link when Oliver is done*, a "wall" is made by making the fluid shallower for a small region.
+As discussed in [tunneling](tunneling.md), a "wall" is made by making the fluid shallower for a small region.
 The waves will have a more difficult time travelling through this shallower region and tends to be reflected back.
 We can make "slits" in a similar way, by pasting a thin strip at the bottom of the container, but leaving a small